Royal Gramma 101: Care, Size, Diet & All | Updated 2026 |

 Royal Gramma: Tank Size And Shape

-The Royal Gramma is a small fish but needs much swimming space.
+The Royal Gramma is a small fish but needs adequate swimming space.
 They should be kept in a tank of at least 30 gallons for one fish.
 They are active swimmers and need plenty of room to move around.
+They also work well in nano reef setups of appropriate size.

-The shape of the tank is not as important as the size.
-If you plan to keep two fish, the tank must be at least 60 gallons.
-You must add 20 gallons for every new fish you bring into your tank if you plan to keep multiple fish at once.
+The shape of the tank is not as important as the size and rockwork.
+If you plan to keep a pair, the tank should be at least 60 gallons with plenty of hiding places.
+You must add extra space for every additional fish if you plan to keep multiple specimens.

 Royal Gramma: Water Parameters

-The Royal Gramma is a tropical fish that needs warm water to survive.
+The Royal Gramma is a tropical marine fish that needs stable water conditions to thrive.
 The water temperature should be 72°F to 80°F for them to be comfortable.
 The pH levels should be 8.1 to 8.4, and the carbonate hardness should be 8° to 12° dKH.
 The specific gravity of the water should be 1.020 to 1.025.

 Royal Gramma: Water Changes

 It is essential to do regular water changes with the Royal Gramma.
-They are tropical fish, and they need clean water to survive.
-The water should be changed at least once a week, and more often if possible.
+They are saltwater fish, and they need clean water to stay healthy.
+The water should be changed at least 10-20% weekly, and more often if the tank is heavily stocked.

 Cleaning The Tank

-The Royal Gramma is a small fish, but they produce a lot of waste.
+The Royal Gramma is a small fish, but they produce waste like all marine fish.
 The tank should be cleaned regularly to keep the water quality high.
-It would be best if you cleaned the tank with the help of a mild detergent, and all the decorations must also be cleaned.
-No detergent residue should be left in the water before adding clean water and your fish to the tank.
+Clean the tank with a mild aquarium-safe cleaner, and all decorations should also be cleaned periodically.
+No detergent residue should be left in the tank before adding clean water.

 Water Conditioners

-It is essential to use water conditioners when keeping Royal Grammas.
-This will help remove harmful chemicals from the water and make it safe for them to live in.
-Water conditioners can be found at your local pet store or online.
+It is essential to use proper salt mixes and water conditioners when keeping marine fish like Royal Grammas.
+This will help remove harmful chemicals from tap water and make it safe for them.
+Marine salt mixes and water conditioners can be found at your local fish store or online.

 Lighting And Heating Requirements